ABOUT THE ARTIST

 A woman in a red and white floral dress standing with her arms outstretched in front of a colorful, abstract painted background.

 Olivia de Posson (b.
-1982, London) is a Belgian artist whose work unfolds at the meeting point between the invisible and form.
+1982, London) is a Belgian artist whose work unfolds at the meeting point between the invisible and form, exploring how gesture and colour give form to life.

-In 2017, during a period of deep inner listening, something became clear: painting was not simply an activity, but a vocation — not an idea to pursue, but a truth to live.
+In 2017, during a period of deep reflection, something became clear: painting was not simply an activity, but a vocation — not an idea to pursue, but a truth to embody.

 Although she later attended short courses at the Royal Academy of Arts, the University of the Arts London, and the Royal Drawing School, her practice remains rooted in something more fundamental than technique: attention.

-Olivia paints from life as it is lived — through emotions, transitions, inner passages, moments of loss and renewal.
-Her work follows cycles of descent and emergence, much like nature itself.
+Olivia paints from lived experience — through transitions, emotional landscapes, and moments of tension and renewal.
+Her work follows cycles of density and release, much like nature itself.

 They speak to something deeply human and universal:

-the need to descend, to feel, to let go,
+the need to feel, to move, to let go,

 and to return, slowly, to one’s own axis.

-Her work has been exhibited internationally, including London (Saatchi Gallery), Paris, Brussels, Knokke, Luxembourg, Dubai, Miami (Context & Art Miami), New York, Bordeaux (etc.) and is held in private collections across Europe, the United Kingdom, the United States, Latin America, Asia, and the Middle East.
+Her work has been exhibited internationally, including London (Saatchi Gallery), Paris, Brussels, Knokke, Luxembourg, Dubai, Miami (Context & Art Miami), New York and Bordeaux, and is held in private collections across Europe, the United Kingdom, the United States, Latin America, Asia, and the Middle East.

 Olivia’s work does not aim to explain or to convince.

-It follows life as it moves — through silence and intensity, depth and clarity.
+It follows life as it moves — through silence and intensity, depth and light.

 Her paintings are not answers.